yelsukov/otus-ha/README.md

 Just execute in terminal `make up`

-The command will build the Docker images and runs the container using a compose file.
+The command will build the Docker images and runs the containerы using a compose file.

 Or you can run docker-compose directly:
 `sudo docker-compose up --build -d`

-Your will find the frontend SPA at http://127.0.0.1:8008
+You will find the frontend SPA at http://127.0.0.1:8008

 If you want to try direct requests to API, then you can find it at http://127.0.0.1:8007/v1